Innovating professional responsibility CLE.

 All courses requesting PR CLE credit must comply with the general CLE course requirements of Rule 795(a).
 These requirements include:

 - The course must be conducted by an individual or group qualified by practical or academic experience.
-Rule 705(a)(4).
+[Rule 795(a)(4)]

 Mental Health and Substance Abuse CLE Guidelines

-The following guidelines were developed by the Illinois Supreme Court Commission on Professionalism for CLE providers and administrators who wish to apply for professional responsibility (PR) CLE credit in the area of mental health and substance abuse (MH&SA).
+The following guidelines were developed by the Commission on Professionalism for CLE providers and administrators who wish to apply for PR CLE credit in the area of mental health and substance abuse (MH&SA).

 Diversity and Inclusion CLE Guidelines